AMIA bombing: Ibrahim Hussein Berro

-Israeli diplomatic sources who read the "final" report by SIDE on the attack said in 2003 that the attack was a suicide bombing carried out by Ibrahim Hussein Berro, a 21-year-old Hezbollah operative who has been honored with a plaque in southern Lebanon for his "martyrdom" on 18 July 1994, the date of the bombing.
-This investigation was carried out jointly with the U.S. Federal Bureau of Investigation.
+Israeli diplomatic sources who read the "final" report by SIDE on the attack said in 2003 that the attack was a suicide bombing carried out by Ibrahim Hussein Berro, a 21-year-old Hezbollah operative, and that he had been subsequently honored with a "martyrdom" plaque in Southern Lebanon.
+In 2005, Argentine and U.S. prosecutors objected to the September 9 date alleged by Hezbollah in which he "died in combat against" the Israeli army as an attempt to cover up his role in the attack because they viewed the fact that his body had not been shown to his family or at his funeral with suspicion and had "established" that this clash happened on September 7 in Tallusa.
+This investigation was carried out jointly with the U.S. Federal Bureau of Investigation (FBI).
 Hussein had been identified by FBI and Argentine intelligence, and corroborated by at least three witnesses.
 According to official Argentine government prosecutor, Alberto Nisman, Hussein's two U.S.-based brothers had testified that he had joined the radical Shia militant group Hezbollah.
 "The brothers' testimony was substantial, rich in detail and showed that he was the one who was killed," Nisman added.

 A BBC correspondent reported that independent investigators were skeptical, and they pointed out repeated incompetence and deception in the official investigation.
 No proper autopsies or DNA tests were done.
 The police had also simply dumped a head, thought to be that of the bomber, into a bin.

-On 5 July 2017, The Algemeiner reported that DNA not assignable to any of the victims has been identified.
+On 5 July 2017, The Algemeiner reported that DNA, not assignable to any of the victims, has been identified.
 This new evidence will allow investigators to test the prevailing suspicion that the bombing was committed by Ibrahim Hussein Berro.